-STUDY PROCEDURES

-Study Design
+STUDY PROCEDURES Study Design

 The study will test one lotion and one pump spray.
 You will have an amount typical of what people commonly use applied to your forearms or lower legs.

-Two experienced subjects will also participate to record the activity of mosquitoes by exposing their own arms or legs without repellent applied.
-Experienced subjects are pre-qualified by the Principal Investigator, and designated before the field test begins.
-Unless you have been qualified in advance as an experienced subject and agreed to expose untreated skin, you will not be asked to expose untreated skin and should avoid doing so.
+Two experienced subjects will also participate to record the activity of mosquitoes by exposing their own arms or legs without repellent.
+Experienced subjects are prequalified by the Principal Investigator, and designated before the field test begins.
+You will not be asked to expose untreated skin and should avoid doing so.

-If you are a female, you will perform a pregnancy test using an Over the Counter (OTC) pregnancy kit in the morning prior to the start of each of your study visits.
-The results of your test will be verified by a female technician that is qualified to make that determination.
+If you are a female, you will perform a pregnancy test using an over-the-counter (OTC) pregnancy kit prior to the start of each of your study visits.
+Your test results will be verified by a female technician that is qualified to make that determination.
 If you are pregnant, you will not be allowed to participate in the study.
-Information regarding your pregnancy test results will be kept in confidence.
+Information regarding your pregnancy test results will be kept in